 The size of the memory usage and if the graphics will work well with your phone.

-What to Do if Your Phone Still Hangs up on You After Troubleshooting?
+What to Do if My Phone is Still Hanging up Calls After Troubleshooting?

 The final reason that no one is telling you is that it is not a problem with hardware or software.